Makran Coastal Highway: Background

-The idea of exploiting the potential of the large coastal belt was under discussion for a long time.
 The decision to build a port in Gwadar was initially taken in the early 1990s when the hydrocarbon-laden and mineral-rich Central Asian Republics gained independence after the breakup of the Soviet Union.
 The construction of the Makran Coastal Highway was essential to the development of the port of Gwadar.
 Without the Highway, Gwadar would have been an island sitting without the bridges that connect it with Karachi in the south and the rest of Pakistan and beyond in the north and the west.
-Another key connection of an established infrastructure in this part of the country, it offers China a potential alternative to the vulnerable choke points in the Strait of Malacca.
+It also provided a potential alternative to the vulnerable choke points in the Strait of Malacca for trade through China.

 Prior to the construction of the Makran Coastal Highway in 2004, Karachi was linked to Gwadar via an uncarpeted "jeep" or "dirt" track.
 The journey between Karachi and Gwadar used to take at least two days and took a heavy toll on the "wear and tear" of vehicles.
 It was considered preferable to take the safer but longer route via Quetta.
 After completion of the Makran Coastal Highway, the average journey time between Karachi and Gwadar has been reduced to only 6 to 7 hours and transportation costs have also been reduced.